FastTrack™ Strategic Planning System

 - Value: What value do we provide?
 What need do we fulfill?
 What problem do we solve?

 - Approach: How do we do it?
-What are our core competencies?
+What strengths, capabilities, or methods help us deliver that value?

-A good mission statement often follows this format: To [action verb] for [target audience] by [means] to [achieve this outcome].
+A useful format is: To [action verb] for [target audience] by [means] to [achieve this outcome].

 Examples of Effective Mission Statements